This post may contain affiliate links. Please read my disclosure policy for more info.

 Important Note About Hearing the Voice of God

 God will never contradict His word.
 I don’t care the experience if it doesn’t line up with the Word of God and His Character….you toss it.
-If you are unsure then seek out Godly wisdom from elders in your church.
+If you are unsure then seek out Godly wisdom from elders in your church and pray for confirmation.

 I absolutely love this quote from Dr. Joe Ibojie,